How to Make Therapeutic-Grade Essential Oil Rectal Suppositories

 Most people do not leak when they use these suppositories.
 It is best to try your first suppository on a day when you can easily get to the bathroom or to wear a female sanitary pad.
 Some people find it best to use the suppository while they sleep.
 If you don’t know whether or not you leak, sleep on a towel your first night of using a suppository.

-If you find that the suppositories cause you to be gassy, you will want to work to optimize the types of bacteria that live in your colon, as gas from a suppository indicates high levels of unhealthy microorganisms such as Candida albicans.
+If you find that the suppositories cause you to be gassy, you will want to work to optimize the types of bacteria that live in your colon, as gas from a suppository may indicate high levels of unhealthy microorganisms such as Candida albicans.